toenuff/flancy/README.md

 In order to contribute, please create a Pull Request against the devel branch.
 Try to include the following:
  * In the commit, if it resolves an issue, say "Fixes #xx" where xx is the issue number or at least refer to the Issue # by specifying "#xx" somewhere in your commit.
  * If there is no test for what you have done, please try to write one
- * Ensure that all tests pass prior to submitting
+ * Ensure that all tests pass prior to submitting - tests are run by calling maketest.ps1.
+You cannot run invoke-pester by itself or the tests will fail.
  * Update any relevant documentation or the example.ps1 file